 Primary Hypothesis

-H0: FK is not different to maternal perception in assessing fetal movement
+H0: Fetal Kicks device is able to differentiate fetal movement and maternal activities.

-HA: FK is different to maternal perception in assessing fetal movements.
+HA: Fetal Kicks device is not able to differentiate fetal movement and maternal activities.

 Secondary Hypothesis

-H0: FK is not different to ultrasound visualisation in assessing fetal movement
+H0: Fetal Kicks device is able to perform over extended period of up to 12 hours

-HA: FK is different to maternal perception in assessing fetal movements.
+HA: Fetal Kicks device is not able to perform over extended period of up to 12 hours

 5. STUDY DESIGN

-The following study is a cross sectional survey with a cohort design and is the design of choice in evaluating a diagnostic test such as FK [11].
-Utilising the following design, measurements of test accuracy, reliability and precision will be carried out on FK in comparison to the gold standard of ultrasound respectively.
+The following study is a cross sectional survey with a cohort design and is the design of choice in evaluating a diagnostic test such as Fetal Kicks [11].
+Utilising the following design, measurements of test accuracy, reliability and precision will be carried out on Fetal Kicks in over extended period of up to 12 hours.

 6. STUDY SETTING/LOCATION

-The following study will be carried out at Monash Health Pregnancy Assessment Unit.
-The following study is a single centred study.
+The following study will be carried out at Royal North Shore Hospital Monash Health Pregnancy Assessment Unit.
+The following study is a multi-site study.

 8. STUDY POPULATION

-The study population will be obtained from women presenting to the Pregnancy Assessment Unit for evaluation of FK.
-Inpatient women from the maternity wards will also be enrolled in this study.
-For the analysis, 75 women will be recruited via convenience sampling.
+The study population will be obtained from women presenting to the Pregnancy Assessment Unit for evaluation of Fetal Kicks.
+Inpatient women from the maternity wards, maternity clinic, and perinatal care centre will also be enrolled in this study.
+For the analysis, 100 women will be recruited via convenience sampling.

 9. ELIGIBILITY CRITERIA